Tomev/qcflow/docs/source/llms/index.rst

   - Zero downtime provider, model, or route swapping.

-Explore the Native Providers of the MLflow AI Gateway
+Explore the Native Providers of the QCFlow AI Gateway
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The MLflow AI Gateway supports a large range of foundational models from popular SaaS model vendors, as well as providing a means of self-hosting your own open source model via an integration with MLflow model serving.
+The QCFlow AI Gateway supports a large range of foundational models from popular SaaS model vendors, as well as providing a means of self-hosting your own open source model via an integration with QCFlow model serving.

 Please refer to `Supported Providers <deployments/index.html#providers>`_ for the full list of supported providers and models.

-If you're interested in learning about how to set up the MLflow AI Gateway for a specific provider, follow the links below for our up-to-date documentation on GitHub.
+If you're interested in learning about how to set up the QCFlow AI Gateway for a specific provider, follow the links below for our up-to-date documentation on GitHub.
 Each link will take you to a README file that will explain how to set up a route for the provider.
 In the same directory as the README, you will find a runnable example of how to query the routes that the example creates, providing you with a quick reference for getting started with your favorite provider!